 The Sunrise from two years ago

-Mr. President, rewrite its governing rules, and ask everyone (students, lecturers, and all) to reapply and sign an oath
+Mr. President, lecturers, and all) to reapply and sign an oath

 Julius Nyerere, late Tanzanian president, once said, “The folly of so many educated people is that they equate knowledge they acquired from school with being employed rather than sensitize their fellow under-privileged human beings with the knowledge they have so that they become better citizens mentally, socially, morally and materially.”